zammad/zammad-documentation/contributing-install-docker.rst

 Docker is a container-based software framework for automating deployment of applications.
 Our Docker image is a **single container** based application designed to have Zammad **up and running fast for testing purposes**.

-Please note that **all Zammad data is lost** when you're stopping the container.
+Please note that this is a non persistent storage container and **all Zammad data is lost** when you're stopping the container.

 If you like to run Docker in production environment try our Docker-compose version: https://docs.zammad.org/en/latest/install-docker-compose.html